grafana/grafana/docs/sources/alerting/_index.md

 ## Alert execution

 Alert rules are evaluated in the Grafana backend in a scheduler and query execution engine that is part of core Grafana.
 Alert rules can query only backend data sources with alerting enabled.
-Such datasources are:
+Such data sources are:
 - the builtin ones: `Graphite`, `Prometheus`, `Loki`, `InfluxDB`, `Elasticsearch`, `Google Cloud Monitoring`, `Cloudwatch`, `Azure Monitor`, `MySQL`, `PostgreSQL`, `MSSQL`, `OpenTSDB`, `Oracle`, and `Azure Data Explorer`
 - any community backend data sources with alerting enabled (`backend` and `alerting` properties are set in the [plugin.json]({{< relref "../developers/plugins/metadata.md" >}}))